sg0/Shredder/README.md

 The test programs provided are as follows.

-All test programs prompt for 3 inputs except the last one.
-	< graph_type > <#rows> <#columns>.
+All test programs prompt for 3 inputs except the last one: < graph_type > <#rows> <#columns>.

-	graph_type is one of RG_GTYPE_, [0-3]
+	graph_type: one of RG_GTYPE_, have to be between [0-3]
-	\#rows is number of rows (>1)
+	#rows: number of rows (>1)
-	\#columns is number of columns (>1)
+	#columns: number of columns (>1)

 **create.c**

-This is a test program to check the convenient routine of creating regualr grid graphs in CSR format (shredder_create_graph).
+	This is a test program to check the routine of creating regualr grid graphs in CSR format (shredder_create_graph).

-Successful invocation on shredder_create_graph will return SHREDDER_TOKEN_SUCCESS, and load the CSR into argument passes, the CSR can be then passed to other Shredder routines.
-Notice that this will only create regular graphs.
+	Successful invocation on shredder_create_graph will return SHREDDER_TOKEN_SUCCESS, and load the CSR into argument passed, the CSR can then be passed to other Shredder routines.
+Notice that shredder_create_graph can only create regular graphs.

 **read.c**

 	This is test program to test loading a CSR graph into Shredder's memory (shredder_read_graph), as well as cleaning Shredder's memory (shredder_delete_graph).

-Successful invocation of shredder routine will return SHREDDER_TOKEN_SUCCESS, and load the CSR into Shredder's memory.
+	Successful invocation of shredder's routine will return SHREDDER_TOKEN_SUCCESS, and load the CSR into Shredder's memory.
 After that any suitable decomposition routine can be invoked to get desired decomposition.

 	This routine should be carefully coupled with call to shredder_delete_graph, otherwise there will be memory leaks.
 If this is the only call to shredder_read_graph then there should be single call to shredder_delete_graph at the end of using Shredder.
 Otherwise every successive call to shredder_read_graph should be precedded by a call to shredder_delete_graph.

-There is a routine in the library to print the CSR graph loaded into shredder using shredder_print_graph.
+	There is a routine (shredder_print_graph) in the library to print the CSR graph loaded into Shredder.

 **stars.c**

 	This is test program to grab a star decomposition of a graph loaded into Shredder's memory (using shredder_read_graph), as well as to get corresponding decomposition time.
 The decomposition will be loaded into the argument passed, and caller is reposible for freeing the memory associated with decomposition.

 	This program also uses a library rouinte shredder_delete_stars to clean the memory used to store decomposition.

 **cliques.c**

 	This is test program to grab a clique decomposition of a graph loaded into Shredder's memory (using shredder_read_graph), as well as to get corresponding decomposition time.
 The decomposition will be loaded into the argument passed, and caller is reposible for freeing the memory associated with decomposition.

 	Notice that SHREDDER_GTYPE_RG does not support clique decomposition.

 	This program also uses a library rouinte shredder_delete_cliques to clean the memory used to store decomposition.

 **example.c**
 	This is test program which usages multiple routines of Shredder at once.

 	This test program prompts for 4 inputs.
 		< graph_type > < decompostion_type > <#rows> <#columns>.

 		graph_type is one of RG_GTYPE_, [0-3]
 		decomposition_type is either SHREDDER_DTYPE_STAR or SHREDDER_DTYPE_CLIQUE
 		\#rows is number of rows (>1)
 		\#columns is number of columns (>1)

 	On a valid set of input it will print star or clique decomposition time of a graph selected through input.
 If anything goes wrong the program will terminate with EXIT_FAILURE status.

 &nbsp;
 &nbsp;